baigazyev/tossGameTgBot/README.md

-# tossGameTgBot is for those who find it difficult to make a decision
+# TossGameTgBot is for those who find it difficult to make a decision
 A bot for those who make decisions based on coin toss.
 This is a way of making a decision.
 The bot can randomly show you the side of a coin.
 # Link to my bot: https://t.me/tossCoinGameBot